LKremer/showTree/README.md

 `pip install biopython`

+It is absolutely crucial that you're using ete3 version 3.0.0b35 and not the latest version.
+The latest version simply won't work because some classes that showTree depends on were silently removed from ete3.
 The protein domain annotation must be in the output format of pfam_scan.pl which you can download here: ftp://ftp.ebi.ac.uk/pub/databases/Pfam/Tools/ .

 <details>